biolink/biolink-model/docs/index.md

     * [condition associated with gene](condition_associated_with_gene.md) - holds between a gene and a disease or phenotypic feature that may be influenced, contribute to, or be correlated with the gene or its alleles/products
     * [gene associated with condition](gene_associated_with_condition.md) - holds between a gene and a disease or phenotypic feature that the gene or its alleles/products may influence, contribute to, or correlate with
  * [genetically interacts with](genetically_interacts_with.md) - holds between two genes whose phenotypic effects are dependent on each other in some way - such that their combined phenotypic effects are the result of some interaction between the activity of their gene products.
 Examples include epistasis and synthetic lethality.
+ * [has active ingredient](has_active_ingredient.md) - holds between a drug and a chemical substance in which the latter is a part of the former, and is a biologically active component
  * [has biomarker](has_biomarker.md) - holds between a disease or phenotypic feature and a measurable molecular entity that is used as an indicator of the presence or state of the disease or feature.
  * [has completed](has_completed.md) - holds between an entity and a process that the entity is capable of and has completed
  * [has decreased amount](has_decreased_amount.md)
+ * [has excipient](has_excipient.md) - holds between a drug and a chemical substances in which the latter is a part of the former, and is a biologically inactive component
  * [has gene product](has_gene_product.md) - holds between a gene and a transcribed and/or translated product generated from it
  * [has increased amount](has_increased_amount.md)
  * [has input](has_input.md) - holds between a process and a continuant, where the continuant is an input into the process
+ * [has metabolite](has_metabolite.md) - holds between two chemical substances in which the second one is derived from the first one as a product of metabolism
  * [has molecular consequence](has_molecular_consequence.md) - connects a sequence variant to a class describing the molecular consequence.
 E.g.  SO:0001583
  * [has not completed](has_not_completed.md) - holds between an entity and a process that the entity is capable of, but has not completed
  * [has output](has_output.md) - holds between a process and a continuant, where the continuant is an output of the process
  * [has part](has_part.md) - holds between wholes and their parts (material entities or processes)
+    * [has active ingredient](has_active_ingredient.md) - holds between a drug and a chemical substance in which the latter is a part of the former, and is a biologically active component
+    * [has excipient](has_excipient.md) - holds between a drug and a chemical substances in which the latter is a part of the former, and is a biologically inactive component
     * [has variant part](has_variant_part.md) - holds between a genomic entity and a genotypic entity that is a sub-component of it
  * [has participant](has_participant.md) - holds between a process and a continuant, where the continuant is somehow involved in the process
     * [enabled by](enabled_by.md) - holds between a process and a physical entity, where the physical entity executes the process